Yanks: Plot

-Eventually, the kind-hearted Matt Dyson is accepted by the Moreton family, notwithstanding Jean's engagement.
+Matt is accepted by the Moreton family, notwithstanding Jean's engagement.
 They welcome his visits, when he, as an army cook, often brings hard-to-find foods normally on wartime rationing and other presents.
-But when news of Ken's death in action arrives, Jean's ailing mother condemns their relationship as a kind of betrayal.
+But when news of Ken's death in action arrives, Jean's ailing mother condemns their relationship, which has grown more openly romantic, as a kind of betrayal.

 Jean and Matt travel together to a Welsh seaside resort, where they make love but without completion when Matt realizes the uncertainty of the future.
 Jean is crushed, although Matt says "not like this."
 She feels spurned, and that her willingness to risk everything has not been matched by him, concluding that he is "not ready" for her.
+This is made sharper by their friends Mollie's and Danny's marriage.
+After the wedding Jean once again confronts Matt, who offers excuses of the speed of their relationship and the uncertainty of the future as to why he could not marry her.

+Shortly afterwards, on the day of Jean's mother's funeral, the Americans ship out by troop train to Southern England to prepare for D-Day.
+A last-minute gift and message from Matt prompt Jean, with her father's urging, to race to the railway station, where a pregnant Mollie is already fighting through the crowds to say goodbye to Danny.
+In contrast, Helen's and the Captain's goodbyes are more resigned.
+He returns her library books at concert practice, tells her his wife is divorcing him, and Helen shares her husband is due home that week for leave.
+With a brief kiss, the two part.

-Shortly afterwards, the Americans ship out by troop train to Southern England to prepare for D-Day.
-A characteristic last-minute gift and message from Matt prompt Jean into racing to the railway station.
-With the town and station a hive of activity, hundreds of the townswomen, some of them pregnant from liaisons with men they may never see again, scramble to catch one last glimpse of their American boyfriends before the train leaves.
+The film ends with the crowded train station.
+Hundreds of the townswomen, some of them pregnant from liaisons with men they may never see again, scramble to catch one last glimpse of their American boyfriends before the train leaves.
 Matt shouts from the departing train that he will return.